Eye Disease Diagnosis & Management in Kelowna

 Age-related macular degeneration (AMD) occurs when the macula deteriorates.
 This condition damages your central vision, the part of your vision that enables you to drive, read, and recognize faces.

 There are 2 types of AMD, wet and dry.
-Dry AMD causes the cells in and around the macula to die, while wet AMD is caused by the bursting and bleeding of abnormal blood vessels growing around the macula.
+Dry AMD causes the cells in and around the macula to die, whereas wet AMD is caused by the bursting and bleeding of abnormal blood vessels that grow around the macula.

 Risk Factors